elotroalex/chiens/_texts/translation.md

 - and became sumptuary law on the cobblestones
 - Soon the roads were surprised by strange disasters
 - the bitten crowds sought passage
-- the bitten crowds bit instead the crossroads' hidden blockades
+- the bitten crowds bit the crossroads' hidden blockades instead
 - and the crowds wavered there.
-- The crowds were trampled underfoot
+- And the crowds were trampled underfoot
 - and the red eagles gave signals mid-flight
-- the signals of death.
+- death signals.

 *(A desolate heath: The glow of wildfires.)*